vicshi06/My-Neetcode-Notes/Neetcode/9 - Backtracking.md

 ---
 ## [Next Permutation](https://leetcode.com/problems/next-permutation/description/)(n)
 - understand the problem.
-Try to write out a few more examples to see the desire behavior of the algo.
+Try to write out a few more examples to see the desire behavior of the algo
+- understand how to order the permutations
-- we start from the end and find the immediate descending pair.
+- we start from the end and find the immediate descending pair
 - Then in the remaining part, we find the last ascending position and switch it to guarantee that this permutation is the next in order

 ---